g-r-a-n-t/dutchx-subgraph/README.md

 ## Subgraph Usage

 The subgraph keeps track of auction scheduling and clearing.
-Using these events as the basis of the subgraph enables a rich set of useful queries.
-Some examples follow below:
+Using these events as the basis of the subgraph enables some interesting queries.
+Examples follow below:

 ### Price History
 ```